Health and Safety

 Be careful when crossing from one side of the road to the other.
 Remember your green cross code.
 Look left, look right, look left again, listen and if all is clear then cross the road taking care not to trip up when mounting kerbs etc. Remember look and listen, take care!

 Keep alert when walking down householder’s driveways as often driveways have potholes or slabs with odd corners that stick up proud.
-Tripping over could cause you sprained ankles or even breakages, which obviously the latter could cause your business to have weeks of inactivity and cost you lots of new business.
+Tripping over could cause you sprained ankles or even breakages.
+Obviously the latter could cause your business to have weeks of inactivity and cost you lots of new business.
 Beware of trip hazards!

-Lastly, be very careful when placing your leaflets through householders letter boxes not to let your fingers go through draught-excluders etc as often there is a dog there waiting patiently to bite you.
+Lastly, be very careful when placing your leaflets through householders letter boxes not to let your fingers go through draught-excluders.
+Often there is a dog there waiting patiently to bite you.
 I am aware of an instance a few years ago of a post lady whom lost a couple of fingers because she didn’t keep her fingers the safe side of the letter box.
 So please beware! be cautious and careful always whilst performing this operation..